Call Us

 Signs You May Be Experiencing Retaliation at Work in California

-Retaliation is not always easy to identify.
-It doesn’t always look like a firing or a public confrontation.
-In many cases, it appears in smaller, compounding changes to your working environment or status — and these changes can be just as damaging.
+In many cases, it appears in smaller changes to your working environment or status.
+These changes can be just as damaging.

-You may be facing illegal retaliation if, after reporting workplace misconduct or asserting your rights, your employer begins to treat you differently.
-A sudden negative performance review, for example, can serve as a warning sign, especially if your prior evaluations were positive and nothing about your performance has changed.
+You may be facing illegal retaliation if your employer begins to treat you differently after you report workplace misconduct or assert your rights.
+A sudden negative performance review can serve as a warning sign.

 Even if your employer claims these changes are unrelated, the timing and pattern of events can be strong indicators.